 Clementine Mandarins are very low in Saturated Fat, Cholesterol and Sodium.
 They're also a good source of Dietary Fiber and an excellent source of Vitamin C.

 Supplies of organic Clementine Mandarins have improved greatly in recent years.
-Quite often, the organic fruit will be slightly smaller with some additional scarring - but the flavor should be just as wonderful as the conventionally grown fruit.
+Quite often, the organic fruit will be slightly smaller with some additional scarring - but the flavor should be just as wonderful as the conventionally grown fruit (if not be

-- Clementines from California are sometimes referred to as "Christmas Oranges" because their available from mid-November through January.
+Clementines and Satsumas from California are sometimes referred to as "Christmas Oranges" because their available from mid-November through January.

 Satsuma Mandarins and Clementines are often accused of being the same item, just from different coasts in the United States.
 However, they are two distinct varieties of citrus.
 Clementines tend to be more popular on the East coast, while Satsuma Mandarins are more popular on the West Coast - both have gained in popularity across the country in recent years.